Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, Phu Tho Provincial Police arrested a group operating under the guise of the virtual currency TCIS, operating through a fake exchange called “Toptrade 1”.
 Although it has only existed since June 2024, the group has attracted thousands of participants, opened more than 4,000 accounts, with a total investment of over 50 billion VND.

 Also in August 2025, local police continued to crack down on a group related to PaynetCoin (PAYN).
-The subjects advertised that PAYN could generate profits of 5%-9%/month, even used to buy airline tickets and book hotel rooms.
+The subjects advertised that PAYN could generate 5%-9% interest per month, even used to buy airline tickets and book hotel rooms.
 In fact, this was a trick to illegally mobilize capital, appropriating thousands of billions of VND from both domestic and foreign investors.

 According to CoinLaw's report, in 2024, there will be 58,200 cryptocurrency-related fraud cases globally, an increase of nearly 25% compared to 2023.
 These numbers show the existing risks if investors lack information and basic knowledge.

-At the Talkshow "What are the opportunities for cryptocurrency exchanges?" organized by Nguoi Lao Dong Newspaper on August 21, experts pointed out signs that help investors limit risks.
+At the Talkshow "What are the opportunities for cryptocurrency exchanges?" organized by Nguoi Lao Dong Newspaper on August 21, experts pointed out signs to help investors limit risks.

 At the Talkshow “What are the opportunities for cryptocurrency exchanges?” organized by Nguoi Lao Dong Newspaper on August 21, many experts pointed out factors that help limit risks and avoid falling into scam traps.